sunild7/detect-in-app-browser/USAGE.md

 # Usage Guide

-This guide shows you how to use the `detect-in-app-browser` library in your web applications.
+Learn how to get the most out of `detect-in-app-browser`.

 ## Installation